 Other times, project governance frameworks can also be incomplete, or don’t consider broader factors.
 This leads to frameworks that do not give managers enough accurate information to make informed decisions.

-When agility and accuracy is valued, a half-baked project governance framework can lead to costly mistakes and missed opportunities.
+When agility and accuracy aren’t valued reflected in the governance framework, costly mistakes are made and opportunities missed.
 Good governance has the main aim of providing managers with confidence to make better decisions, faster.

 2. Project delays and overruns

-Linked to the prior mentioned consequence, the impact on decision-making often leads to project delays and cost overruns.
-When project governance is overly complex, project governance can easily devolve into a matter of checking boxes and getting approvals.
+Ineffective decision-making often leads to project delays and cost overruns.
+Sometimes, the issue is that project governance that is overly complex.
+When this is the case, project governance can easily devolve into a matter of checking boxes and getting approvals.
 Often, that reduces team agility and responsiveness to ongoing changes.

 Similarly, when project governance is overly simplified, unexpected issues can have greater ramifications.
 This is particularly problematic when it affects project budget, delivery times, or external stakeholders.

 One of the key contributors to this problem is often ambiguity in project objectives.
 Projects should always have a clearly defined end goal.
 Ambiguity in projects can result in dis-unified efforts or miscommunication between teams.